darta-ai/darta-monorepo/README.md

 ## Development

 Run `devspace dev` (remember to create a namespace like `darta` first and run `devspace use namespace`).
 It will print further instructions once you enter your development session.

+## Deployment
+Make sure you're connected to the the GCP account.
+Pat you've been invited.

+We're working on image gcr.io/darta-dev/darta-dev

+Run `devspace build`.
+If that is successful, `devspace deploy`